-106. The requested budget line in the Language Services Section was €1,408.0 thousand, an increase of €699.6 thousand (or 98.8 percent) in comparison to the previous year's approved budget of €708.4 thousand.
+108. The requested budget line in the Language Services Section was $\notin$ 1,408.0 thousand, an increase of $\notin$ 699.6 thousand (or 98.8 percent) in comparison to the previous year's approved budget of $\notin$ 708.4 thousand.

-107. The Committee considered the proposed TAM budget taking into account the requested and recommended increase in resources for GTA.
-The Committee noted that the forecasted implementation for the TAM budget by the end of 2022 will be overspent by approximately $\epsilon$ 400.0 thousand ( $\epsilon$ 1,224.9 thousand of resources required in 2022) and was of the opinion that the requested increase for 2023 can be reduced by using the available resources in an effective and efficient manner.
+109. The Committee considered the proposed TAM budget taking into account the requested and recommended increase in resources for GTA.
+The Committee noted that the forecasted implementation for the TAM budget by the end of 2022 will be overspent by approximately $\notin$ 400.0 thousand ( $\notin$ 1,224.9 thousand of resources required in 2022) and was of the opinion that the requested increase for 2023 can be reduced by using the available resources in an effective and efficient manner.

-108. The Committee recommended that the Assembly approve 70 per cent (or $\epsilon$ 489.7 thousand) of the requested increase in the budget for Temporary Assistance for Meetings in the Division of Judicial Services, with a reduction of $\epsilon$ 209.9 thousand.
+110. The Committee recommended that the Assembly approve 70 per cent (or $\notin$ 489.7 thousand) of the requested increase in the budget for Temporary Assistance for Meetings in the Division of Judicial Services, with a reduction of $\notin$ 209.9 thousand.